phalcon/documentation/docs/api/phalcon_http.md

 public function getClientAddress( bool $trustForwardedHeader = false ): string|bool;
 ```

-Gets most possible client IPv4 Address.
+Return the most possible client IPv4 Address.
 This method searches in
 $_SERVER["REMOTE_ADDR"] and optionally in
 $_SERVER["HTTP_X_FORWARDED_FOR"]